umbertoleone/Twitter_Sentiments/README.md

 # Twitter Sentiments
-Machine learning project in the Natural Language Processing (NPL) field that trains a Naive Bayes model to classify hate speech in a tweet.
-We developed a flask application for this project.
+Machine learning project in the Natural Language Processing (NPL) field that trains a Naive Bayes model to classify hate speech on a tweet.
+We developed a flask application for this project, which classifies a tweet as 0 = No, your tweet is good to go :) , or 1 = Yes!
+Please consider changing your tweet.

 ### Dataset